 There are some surprising foods which are no good for fido.
 So, it’s no surprised that many pet parents are confused about what is and what’s not okay to give to their dog for a treat!
 While most people know not to feed their dogs cooked chicken bones or turkey bone bits, not all poultry products are on the naughty list.

 Yes!
 Turkey necks are perfectly fine for your dog, and they even have some benefits.
 While cooked poultry bones become brittle and shatter, causing a choking hazard, turkey necks are a different story.
-Turkey necks are actually quite a bit softer than bones.
+Turkey necks are actually quite a bit softer than cooked or raw bones.
 When your dog chews them, they’ll crush and turn into safe to swallow pieces.

-For convenience reasons, it’s easiest to buy the freeze dried variety.
+For convenience reasons, it’s easiest to buy the freeze dried turkey neck variety.
 You can buy these in sealed bags on Amazon, and they’re easy to feed to your dog.
 However, dogs can safely eat the raw variety as well.
 Just be aware that they could leave bacteria on the floor, so you may want to clean up with disinfectant when they’re done if your pup is a messy eater.

 Giving your dog freeze-dried turkey neck chews is also a great way to keep them occupied when you’re not home.
 Bored dogs are often destructive, and giving them a safe outlet for chewing can do wonders for them.

 It should be noted though that turkey necks are best for medium to large size dogs because of their size.

 What if I have a small breed dog?